Everything You Need to Know About Law Firm SEO

 This is great news for attorneys like you.
-You now have a better change to outrank big players like FindLaw or Avvo.
+You now have a better chance to outrank big players like FindLaw or Avvo.

-A good practical example of this strategy would be a law firm who does both criminal and civil law.
+A good practical example of this strategy would be a law firm that does criminal and civil law.
 You would NOT want to mix these topics within a page.

-Using keyword research before you write can help inform your plan and make sure there is no overlap between the different topics.
+Using keyword research before you write can help inform your plan and ensure no overlap between the different topics.
 There is some grey area here, but attempting to segment is better than nothing at all.